 If your carpet edges are visible, try concealing them under the baseboard.
 Sometimes concealing potential lifting places can work.
 Also, cut any loose threads or push them through to the other side, so your dog can't grab them.

 Rearrange the furniture

 Rearranging the room might be an option.
 Simply cover the torn spot with a piece of furniture, even if it's a temporary move during the time you are not at home.
-But if your dog is only attacking one little corner of the carpet over and over again?
-Place a small bookcase, chest or ottoman in that area -- anything that doesn't have legs so he can't crawl under it to keep ripping the carpet apart.
+But if your dog is only attacking one corner of the carpet over and over again, place a small bookcase, chest, or ottoman in that area — anything that doesn't have legs so he can't crawl under it to keep ripping the carpet apart.
 Remember that dogs, particularly puppies, explore the world with their mouths, so removing temptation might be the easiest solution.

 Direct your puppy's attention somewhere else.
 Is he ripping up the carpet because he's bored when you're gone?
-Maybe he's anxious or stressed or simply looking for something to occupy his time.
+Maybe he's anxious, suffering from separation anxiety, or simply looking for something to occupy his time.
 Cover the floor with toys.
 Go on a shopping spree and get at least a few different interactive toys.
-Puzzle toys -- where Doggie needs to trigger a mechanism to get to a treat -- are ideal to keep him occupied so he forgets about the carpet.
+Puzzle toys — which require your dog to trigger a mechanism to get to a treat — are ideal to keep him occupied so he forgets about the carpet.

 If the issue is anxiety rather than boredom, you might need a more long-term solution.
 Separation anxiety is more extreme than its moderate cousin, isolation distress.
 However, if either is contributing to your dog's destructive behavior, you'll need to solve the issue — maybe with professional help.
 Practice leaving for short periods of time and returning; don't make a big deal out of leaving; give the dog chew toys or food before leaving, or consider crating if that does not cause additional stress.